atick-faisal/label-studio/docs/source/tutorials/yolo.md

 <Label value="right_eye" predicted_values="person" model_index="2" />
 ```

-This configuration ensures that the keypoints detected by the YOLO model are correctly labeled in the Label Studio interface.
+This configuration ensures that the keypoints detected by the YOLO model are correctly labeled in the Annotation Hub interface.
 For pose detection models, the `model_index` attribute is used to map keypoints to specific parts of the body according to the YOLO model output:

 ```